thanhqtran/gso-macro-monitor/README.md

 - I scrape the data from GSO (stored in `.xml` format).
 In total, there are 13 databases.
 - I then extract the information from these databases and store them in one single `.json` file.
+- To download, see `Release` on the right panel.

 **Notes**: We used archived links for now since some of the links are not accessible in real-time.

 The archived links contain data until the end of 2023.

-You can download the whole dataset from the `Release` panel.

 ## Tiếng Việt